ic-drp02/drp-server/README.md

 But personally I prefer using virtual envs - less pollution in my environment.

+## Code style

+I've set up flake8 for linting in the CI pipeline.
+In vscode, you can set the default linter to flake8 in the settings.
+I'm also using autopep8 locally in vscode for auto formatting.
+In PyCharm there's probably some way to setup linting and formatting but since I don't have it locally you'll have to play around with it.
+Lmk if it gets too annoying and we can maybe adjust stuff.

 ## Accessing the staging server

 You can access the deployed application at http://146.169.42.170:8000.